2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed-strong/get-started/01-appcode-helper.md

 1. All files in the `/AppCode` folder are automatically compiled and available to your Razor files.

 2. The `@inherits` statement tells the Razor file which APIs are available.
-This is important, since the new `AppCode` feature only works with strongly typed Razor files - eg. inheriting from `Custom.Hybrid.RazorTyped`.
+This is important, since the new `AppCode` feature only works with strong-typed Razor files - eg. inheriting from `Custom.Hybrid.RazorTyped`.

 3. The `@using AppCode` has 2 functions.
 It will activate the Roslyn compiler (instead of the old asp.net compiler) and will also make sure that compiled **AppCode** is used in the compile process.